 This benefit will be reduced for early payment as described under Early Retirement Benefits, if applicable.
-Your spouse may begin receiving the survivor benefit when you would have reached age 55.
-Benefits will continue for the lifetime of your spouse.
+In most instances, your spouse may begin receiving the survivor benefit when you would have reached age 55 and benefits will continue for the lifetime of your spouse.
+However, if the actuarial equivalent single sum value of your survivor benefit is \$5,000 or less, the entire survivor benefit will be paid to your spouse in a single sum as soon as administratively practicable following your death.
+This survivor benefit cash-out rule does not apply if the spouse began receiving the survivor benefit prior to July 1, 2013.